EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 ## Overview {#asym-overview}

+This section specifies authentication method = 0, 1, 2, and 3, see {{method-types}}.
 EDHOC supports authentication with raw public keys (RPK) and public key certificates with the requirements that:

 * Only the Responder SHALL have access to the Responder's private authentication key,